TehBrian/English/README.md

 ## Compile

+The compiler is currently written in Python.
+We plan to bootstrap it later.

 English will ask OpenAI what it thinks your program should do.
-It will then emit an intermediate C program, which will be compiled into a binary.
+It will then emit LLVM-IR, which will be compiled into a binary via LLVM.

 ```bash
 engl compile [src_dir]